Willie Hunter (golfer): Amateur career

-Emigration to the United States

 Hunter traveled to the United States later that same year, to contest the U.S. Amateur, being played at the St. Louis Country Club, near St. Louis, Missouri.
 An article heralding his America arrival in The New York Times noted his three-quarter swing, great skill with the mashie and putter, and composure during competition, all making up for his small physical stature.
 This was his second trip to the U.S.; he had played in the U.S. Open in 1920.
 Hunter defeated Bobby Jones during the 1921 U.S. Amateur, in the quarterfinal round, by 2 and 1 over the scheduled 36-hole match.
 Jones, just 19 years old at the time, would later become one of the all-time great players in golf history.
 Hunter lost the next day in the semifinals to former champion Robert A. Gardner.
 Hunter decided to stay in the U.S. this time, and settled in southern California.
 He was suspended by the United States Golf Association from playing in amateur tournaments, because of his association with a golf goods importing company; this was against the rules at the time, but would likely be legal today.
 He qualified, through regional qualifying, into the match play portion (top 64) of the 1922 PGA Championship, but lost in the first round to Frank Sprogell 3 and 1.

 In early 1922, Hunter announced his intention of becoming an American citizen.
 He traveled extensively through the western U.S. and Canada, making connections and looking for the best job he could find.
 He took a job as club secretary at the Rancho Country Club, then just beginning as a private club, in Los Angeles, and during his early period in the area, frequently partnered with top-class amateur George Von Elm in interclub competition, representing Rancho.
 He may have assisted Max Behr in designing and building Rancho.
 Soon after being reinstated as an amateur by the USGA, Hunter won the 1923 Southern California Amateur title, and took a job as secretary of the newly formed Lakeside Golf Club, then being built on Toluca Lake in Hollywood, California.
 Hunter, playing his golf at the Brentwood Club at the time, played in the match which formally opened Lakeside in 1924, and likely assisted Max Behr with the design of the course, which is regarded by many as Behr's best design work.
-In the 1923 PGA Championship, he won his first-round match against Al Watrous 2 and 1, but lost in the second round to Johnny Farrell 4 and 3.
-By entering this event, he declared as a professional, and would retain this status for the rest of his career.